-A visitor contacted me about a bumblebee nest in her roof, and raised a few concerns.
+A reader contacted me about a bumblebee nest in her roof, and raised a few concerns.
 Firstly, do bee nests attract wasps, and was there a risk that wasps would move into the nest?
 In addition, she wondered whether bee nests cause damage.

 My response is below.
 Had the nest been that of honey bees it would have been different, and I would have advised her to call a beekeeper.
 US visitors with a nest of large carpenter bees may be interested in this page.
 But in this case, I'm confident the lady definitely had a bumblebee nest in her roof.